Orlando Arcia Preview, Player Props: Braves vs. Giants

-The Atlanta Braves, including Orlando Arcia (.211 on-base percentage in past 10 games, 125 points below season-long percentage), take on starting pitcher Logan Webb and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Orlando Arcia, with a slugging percentage of .212 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the San Francisco Giants, with Ryan Walker on the mound, August 26 at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mets.
+In his most recent game he had a hitless showing (0-for-3) against the Giants.

 Orlando Arcia Game Info & Props vs. the Giants